University of Wisconsin–Madison

 Yes!
 Families with receive $50 for participating in the study and your child will be able to select a small toy (valued $15 or less).

 We schedule as many breaks as needed and can split the visit into two shorter sessions if preferred.
-If visits are split, families receive the $50 honorarium at the completion of the second visit.

 Yes.
 Our testing rooms are fully wheelchair accessible, and we routinely accommodate medical equipment and extra caregivers in our testing space.

-Email SMASpeech@waisman.wisc.edu or call (608) 263-5822—we’re happy to talk through your questions.
+Email spark@waisman.wisc.edu or call (608) 263-5822.
+We’re happy to talk through your questions.

 Yes!
 Please contact the study team to coordinate sibling scheduling.